Mem-Rec: Memory Efficient Recommendation System using Alternative Representation: The MEM-REC Model

 The encodings of tokens in a feature vector $x \subset \mathcal{A}$, are then pooled using the rule:

 where the maximum is applied element-wise.
-This is exactly the encoding rule of the Bloom filter, a canonical approximate data structure used to represent sets \cite{bloom_basic}.
-As before, we construct the representation of $x$ by pooling together the rows in $M$ corresponding to ``active'' elements in $\phi(x)$.
+This is exactly the encoding rule of the Bloom filter, a canonical approximate data structure used to represent sets \citep{bloom_basic}.
+As before, we construct the representation of $x$ by pooling together the columns in $M$ corresponding to ``active'' elements in $\phi(x)$.
 That is, via $z(x) = M\phi(x)$.

 In the ideal case that there are no hash-collisions, then $\phi(x)$ is again simply a unique representation of the input $a$ and can be interpreted in the same manner as the ``multi-hot'' encodings used in DLRM.
-However, when $d \ll m$, which is necessary to achieve memory savings, collisions are unavoidable, which means that different symbols will sometimes be forced to share embeddings (e.g. rows in $M$).
+However, when $d \ll m$, which is necessary to achieve memory savings, collisions are unavoidable, which means that different symbols will sometimes be forced to share embeddings (e.g. columns in $M$).
 This may be undesirable because it can induce correlation between the representations of completely unrelated inputs.
-For instance, consider two inputs $x,x'$ such that $x \cap x' = \varnothing$, but suppose $\phi(x)$ and $\phi(x')$ collide on some set of indices $\mathcal{I}$.
-Then, $z(x)$ and $z(x')$ can become correlated since $z(x) \cdot z(x') = \phi(x)^{T}M^{T}M\phi(x') \approx \sum_{j \in \mathcal{I}} \|M_{j}\|_{2}^{2} > 0$, where $M_{j}$ is the $j$-th column of $M$, and assuming $M_{i} \cdot M_{j} \approx 0$ for $i \neq j$.
 While the probability of collision can be made small by choosing $d$ to be large relative to $k$, this detracts from the original goal of making $M$ (i.e. memory footprint) as small as possible.

 To keep $M$ small, while mitigating the effect of hash-collisions, we introduce a second stage of encoding, that we term ``weight-encoding,'' which multiplies $\phi(x)$ by a weight $\alpha(x)$, that depends on the input feature vector.
-This means that, even if two embeddings $\phi(x),\phi(x')$ point in nearly the same direction, their magnitudes are scaled by different factors, making them easier to differentiate.
+This means that, even if two embeddings point in nearly the same direction, their magnitudes are scaled by different factors, making them easier to differentiate.